Skip to contents

 An implementation of the FASSTER (Forecasting with Additive Switching of Seasonality, Trend and Exogenous Regressors) model in R. This model is designed to capture patterns of multiple seasonality in a state space framework by using state switching.
 The fasster package prioritizes flexibility, computational speed and accuracy to provide convenient tools for modelling, predicting and understanding high frequency time-series.

-The latest usage examples of using fasster can be found in my useR!
+This model was developed in 2017 for an honours thesis, and the clearest description with examples of using fasster can be found in my useR!
 2018 talk: slides, video, source.

 Installation